Chart Color Schemes

 Infrastructure

-Fairview Park has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally
+Fairview Park has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally

-No infrastructure changes are known to impact the area.
-Zero projects identified by AreaSearch could affect it.
-Key initiatives include Tea Tree Gully Sustainable Sewers Program, Golden Grove Neighbourhood Code Amendment (Stage 1), North East Public Transport Study Outcomes (Golden Grove Park 'n' Ride), and Playford Health Hub.
+AreaSearch has identified zero infrastructure projects likely to impact the area.
+Key initiatives include Tea Tree Gully Sustainable Sewers Program, Golden Grove Neighbourhood Code Amendment Stage 1, North East Public Transport Study Outcomes including Golden Grove Park 'n' Ride, and Playford Health Hub.

 Professional plan users can use the search below to filter and access additional projects.